Abdalmalekshd/Abdalmalekshd/README.md

 - 👋 Hi, I’m @Abdalmalekshd
 - 👀 I’m interested in web
-- 🌱 I’m currently learning Back end
+- 🌱 I’m a Back end developer
 - 💞️ I’m looking to collaborate on some Laravel projects
 - 📫 How to reach me My TG:(@Abod_Sharaf_AlDeen) ...
 My Phone (+96345259824)